My Setup#

 If you observe this behavior:

-- Report to EcoFlow support — reference: “Under load > 1200W, AC Pro receives 0W from solar due to inverter bottleneck”
+- Report to EcoFlow support — reference: “Under load > 1200W, AC Pro receives 0W from solar due to inverter bottleneck”.
+EcoFlow has confirmed this is how the system works.

 - Post data in the EcoFlow community forum